AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-recommend-flow.md

    ![](assets/image2014-9-22-12-3a3-3a21.png)

-   If you choose **Add Dynamic** content, the values of the pages tags (title and description), and the thumbnail, are automatically added to LinkedIn posts.
+   If you choose **[!UICONTROL Add Dynamic]** content, the values of the pages tags (title and description), and the thumbnail, are automatically added to LinkedIn posts.
 See the next step.

-   If you choose **Add Static** content, enter the title, caption, and description, and upload an image.
+   If you choose **[!UICONTROL Add Static]** content, enter the title, caption, and description, and upload an image.
 See the next two steps.

-1. In the **View & Edit** window, click **Show Edits** and edit the share prompt and message that will appear in LinkedIn posts.
+1. In the **[!UICONTROL View & Edit]** window, click **[!UICONTROL Show Edits]** and edit the share prompt and message that will appear in LinkedIn posts.

    ![](assets/image2014-9-22-12-3a3-3a38.png)